Listen up y’all, we need to talk about hurricane preparation.

-Hurricane season runs through the end of November, and so far this one has been a doozy.
-So far, 2020 has seen 23 named storms, with eight of those reaching hurricane status – that’s already five more named storms than last year and two more hurricanes, with more than two months to go.
+Why do Texans need to be prepared for a hurricane?
+Hurricane season runs through the end of November.
+In 2020, we saw 23 named storms, with eight of those reaching hurricane status.
+That’s already five more named storms than previous years, and two more hurricanes.

 While models for storm paths can be unpredictable, everyone can do their part by making sure they are as prepared as possible for mother nature.
-Not all of the advice you’ll see out there is super practical (replacing your roof, installing high-impact windows, etc.) so we’ll try to keep this as actionable and universal as we can.
+Not all of the advice you’ll see out there is super practical (replacing your roof, installing high-impact windows, etc.) so we’ll try to keep our hurricane preparation tips actionable and universal.

 1. Get waterproof containers for important belongings